xyp8023/smarc2/documentation/Installing ROS2.md

 ## Installing requirements
 Do the following steps in order on a clean ubuntu 22.04 system.
+Missing a step will likely produce errors.

+`cd` commands are given as inexact, do what they _intend_ to do :)

 ### This repo and some of its submodules
 ```bash